 Think like your customers

 When thinking about topics for your food truck blog, also think about search terms.
 This is how you readers will find you if they are not going directly to your website.
-Search terms include things like “fall menu”, “food trends” or “advice on….”
-And include these search terms should be included in your food truck blog post.
+Search terms include things like “fall menu”, “food trends” or “advice on….”.
+Include these type of search terms in your blog post.

 Put yourself in the mindset of your customers, to determine what would you type into the Google search field.